Miguel Carranza

-Miguel Alexander Carranza Macahuachi (born 3 November 1995) is a Peruvian footballer who plays as a right winger for Cusco FC.
+Miguel Alexander Carranza Macahuachi (born 3 November 1995) is a Peruvian footballer who plays as a right winger for Sport Huancayo.

 Career

 Club career

 Carranza is a product of Unión Comercio and got his debut for the club in the 2014 season, where he played a total of 11 games in the Peruvian Primera División.
 He quickly became a regular starter and made a total of 144 league appearances for Unión Comercio until he left at the end of 2019.

 In January 2020, Carranza joined Cusco FC.
 He made his debut on 3 February 2020 against Deportivo Binacional.

+Ahead of the 2025 season, Carranza joined Sport Huancayo.